Characterization of exchangeable measure-valued P\'olya urn sequences: The model

+where $R$ is a non null\footnote{From an application point of view, it may be interesting to see whether exchangeability supports $R_x(\mathbb{X})=0$ for all $x\in Z$ in some $Z\in\mathcal{X}$ such that $0<\nu(Z)<1$, and to characterize $R_x$ for $x\in Z^c$.
+Importantly, by slightly modifying the proof of Theorem \ref{result:general:balance}, we can show in the non-i.i.d. case that $R_x(\mathbb{X})$ is constant for $\nu$-a.e. $x\in Z^c$.
+See Remark \ref{result:general:balance_remark} for more information.} finite transition kernel on $\mathbb{X}$, called the \textit{replacement/reinforcement kernel} of the process, $\nu$ is a probability measure on $\mathbb{X}$, known as the \textit{base measure}, and $\theta>0$ is a positive constant.
+We will say that the MVPS is \textit{balanced} if there is, in addition, some $m>0$ such that $R_x(\mathbb{X})=m$ for $\nu$-a.e. $x$, which in the urn analogy means that we add the same total number of balls each time.
+Moreover, unlike \eqref{intro:predictive:mvps}, we decompose the initial urn composition into two parameters, $\theta$ and $\nu$, each one having a separate effect on the process (see, e.g., the construction in \eqref{example:model:polya_sequence:limit}).

-Based on Theorem \ref{model:predictive_characterization}, the reinforcement $R$ of any exchangeable MVPS must satisfy certain conditions that make it admissible under exchangeability.
-Notice, however, that equation \eqref{model:exchangeable:predictive_perm} is always true for MVPSs.
-Hence, information about $R$ can only be retrieved from the invariance property of the two-step ahead predictive distributions.
-In Section \ref{section:results}, using the identity in \eqref{model:exchangeable:predictive}, we show that $R$ must be a regular version of the conditional distribution for $\nu$ given some sub-$\sigma$-algebra of $\mathcal{X}$, up to a normalizing constant.
-This representation turns out to have major consequences for the shape and distribution of the directing random measure of any exchangeable MVPS, including the fact that the convergence in \eqref{model:exchangeable:convergence} is in total variation.
-In addition, it also implies that exchangeable MVPSs are necessarily balanced.
-We give one important example next.\\
+Consider an exchangeable MVPS$(\theta,\nu,R)$ with directing random measure $\tilde{P}$.
+It follows from \eqref{model:exchangeable:convergence} and \eqref{model:predictive} that the reinforcement $R$ directly influences the form of $\tilde{P}$.
+On the other hand, by Theorem \ref{model:predictive_characterization}, $R$ itself must satisfy certain conditions that make it admissible under exchangeability.
+Note, however, that equation \eqref{model:exchangeable:predictive_perm} is always true for MVPSs.
+Hence, information about $R$ can only be retrieved from the invariance property of the two-step-ahead predictive distributions in \eqref{model:exchangeable:predictive}.
+In fact, \citep[Theorem 7]{berti2023} show in their study of kernel based Dirichlet sequences that, for a balanced MVPS to be exchangeable, it is sufficient that equation \eqref{model:exchangeable:predictive} holds for $n=0,1$.
+Remarkably, when the MVPS is unbalanced, then \eqref{model:exchangeable:predictive} for $n=2$ is also needed (see the proof of Theorem \ref{result:general:balance}).
+Using this information, we show that, when normalized, $R$ must be a r.c.d. for $\nu$ given some sub-$\sigma$-algebra $\mathcal{G}$ of $\mathcal{X}$,

+and in the process we prove that exchangeable MVPSs are necessarily balanced unless i.i.d.
+It turns out that the representation \eqref{model:representation} has major consequences for the shape and distribution of $\tilde{P}$, including the fact that the convergence in \eqref{model:exchangeable:convergence} is in total variation.
+We give one important example of an exchangeable MVPS next.

 \begin{example}[\Polya sequence] Let $(X_n)_{n\geq1}$ be an MVPS with reinforcement kernel

 i.e., we only reinforce the observed color with one additional ball.
 This process, also known as a \textit{\Polya sequence}, was first studied by Blackwell and MacQueen \cite{blackwell1973} as an extension of the \Polya urn scheme \eqref{intro:predictive:polya_urn} to general Polish spaces $\mathbb{X}$.
 In \cite{blackwell1973}, the authors prove that $(X_n)_{n\geq1}$ is exchangeable and its directing random measure $\tilde{P}$ has a \textit{Dirichlet process} distribution with parameters $(\theta,\nu)$, denoted $\DP(\theta,\nu)$.
 We recall that $\tilde{P}\sim\DP(\theta,\nu)$ if, for every finite partition $B_1,\ldots,B_n\in\mathcal{X}$ of $\mathbb{X}$, the random vector $(\tilde{P}(B_1),\ldots,\tilde{P}(B_n))$ has a Dirichlet distribution with parameters $(\theta\nu(B_1),\ldots,\theta\nu(B_n))$,